Updated 11/2022

 Open to Grades: 9, 10, 11 & 12

 Introduces accounting fundamentals with emphasis on the procedures and practices used in business organizations.
 Major topics include the accounting cycle for service and merchandising companies, including end-of-period reporting.
-At FRHS: 9th graders are strongly recommended to take Intro to Business before Fundamentals of Accounting A.
+At FRHS 9th graders are strongly recommended to take Intro to Business before Fundamentals of Accounting A.

-1831CEFRHS FRCC Fundamentals of Accounting B (May be taken for concurrent enrollment credit through FRCC)
+1831CEFRHS FRCC Fundamentals of Accounting B

 Credits: 5